boogie-org/boogie/Test/civl/inductive-sequentialization/abd.md

     create_asyncs Update(req, mem->ts, mem->value, piece) // 1 to n // L*
     assume (all pieces in participant_update_replies)

     return mem
 }
 ```

+> why is cid required?
+So that other coordinators don't interfere with coordinator_max_ts.
+We don't want this because the we would block some behaviors that are otherwise allowed by the original algorithm.

+> Do we need both cid and reqId?

 ```
 READ0 refines READ